AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ## The DOM and Server Rendering
-Moving forward in this story means moving backwards in time.
+Moving forward in the RSC story means moving backwards in time.
+A core idea of the internet has long been HTML being delivered from a server.

-HTML renders fast (how the internet always worked)

-You can ask for it again (but you lose state)

-Close to the database or file storage for data access

-Developers have been able to server-render React components (SSR) for a long time.
-The server generates an HTML string to send to the client, **but** the JavaScript code for those same React components also had to be sent to the client and executed, so the Virtual DOM could be built from them.
-Remember, React needs **both** trees (DOM and Virtual DOM) to work.
+Creating your HTML on the server (perhaps using server technologies like NodeJS or PHP) is classically called "server-side rendering" or "server rendering".
+This is already different than what we meant by classical client rendering.
+Historically server rendering has meant "generate strings of HTML" on the server.

+This comes with some advantages.
+Browsers translate HTML into the DOM very quickly.
+As a result HTML *renders in the browser fast*.
+Updating the DOM via JavaScript is slower in comparison.
+Also, your server is closer to your database or file storage, so those operations are more efficient.

+A downside is that, while the client can request the HTML again, you lose state (the page refreshes).

 This has been the balancing act for many years in web development: server-rendered HTML appears quickly, but DOM updates via client-side JavaScript let you make changes while maintaining the state of the page.

+React doing both is nothing new.
+While React does DOM updates via client-side JavaScript, developers have long been able to server-render React components (SSR) as well.

+The server (running its own JavaScript engine via something like NodeJS) executes the components and generates an HTML string to send to the client, but there's a big caveat: all the JavaScript code for those same components *also* had to be sent to the client and executed.

+Why?
+So the Virtual DOM could be built from what those function components return.
+The Virtual DOM is used to "hydrate" the real DOM, meaning for example we know what click event inside what function component to run when a button is clicked.
+Remember, React needs **both** trees (DOM and Virtual DOM) to exist in the client to work.
+So, SSR in React means executing your functions twice (once on the server to make HTML and once on the client to make the Virtual DOM).

-That balance hasn't changed.
-React has always primarily been about the client, stateful side of things.
-Server components add the ability to intermingle React components that execute on the server with React components that execute on the client *without* sending the server component's code over, and the possibility of initially rendering HTML on the server, before beginning to update the DOM in the browser.
+Enter React Server Components.
+RSCs add the ability to intermingle React components that execute on the server with React components that execute on the client *without* sending and re-executing the server components' JavaScript code.
+This also comes with the possibility of initially rendering HTML on the server, before beginning to update the DOM in the browser.

 How?

-Let's update our dictionary entry:
+First, let's update our dictionary entry:

 <dl class="dictionary-entry">
   <dt class="dictionary-term">rend·er</dt>